 Eligibility: Any part-time faculty member currently teaching at JCU and who has taught here for at least 3 semesters.
 Nominees should have made outstanding contributions to the education of JCU students.

 - Any department chair or program director may initiate a nomination.

 - Nominations should include a letter detailing the contributions of the nominee and providing evidence of these contributions.
 The nomination should also include a current CV of the nominee.

 - Four awards will be given annually: two from the College of Arts and Sciences, and two from the Boler School of Business.

-- Nominations are due by the Monday of the last week of April to the office of the appropriate Dean.
+- Nominations are due by the third Monday of March to the office of the appropriate Dean.

 - The selection committee is chaired by the Dean and will consist of two part-time faculty and two full-time faculty members.
 The committee will review applications and notify the winners during the last week of classes.
 Winners will be announced to the campus community.